 Cpl.
 Frank E. South was the son of Robert B. South and Allie N. Cornell-South and was born on December 6, 1918, in Boone, Watauga County, North Carolina.
 He had one sister and two brothers.
 It is known his sister died before her tenth birthday, his parents divorced, and his mother remarried.
 Frank was raised in Watauga County, North Carolina, and graduated high school.
 After high school, he moved first to Montana and next to Deerwood, Minnesota, where his mother and step-father had moved.
 It is known he worked as a bellhop at the Ransford Hotel in Brainerd, Minnesota.
 On October 16, 1940, the Selective Service Act went into effect and he registered for the draft and named his mother, Allie Naoma Francis, as his contact person.
 It was in Brainerd that he joined the National Guard knowing that he would be drafted and wanted to fulfill his military obligation.

-At 7;00 A.M. on February 10, 1941, the soldiers reported to the armory and he signed papers that transferred him from the Minnesota National Guard to the regular army with the rank of private.
+At 7:00 A.M. on February 10, 1941, the soldiers reported to the armory and he signed papers that transferred him from the Minnesota National Guard to the regular army with the rank of private.
+They next were given physicals and if a man failed it, he was released from federal service.
 After this was done, the men were issued clothing, field equipment, and barracks baggage.
 They also were issued tick bags to be filled with straw and serve as mattresses.
 Bunks were set up in the armory on the main drill floor, the stage, and the second floor of the armory.
 Their first meal as members of the regular army was pork and beans, boiled potatoes, bread and butter, cabbage salad, cheese, apple pie, and coffee.
 Sgt.
 Russell Swearingen had the job of inspecting the company’s tanks and other equipment which was being shipped to Ft.
 Lewis, Washington, ahead of the company.

 The soldiers’ second day of living in the armory was spent preparing for the trip to Washington State.
 Their first meal of the day was breakfast which was: stewed prunes, oatmeal, scrambled eggs, bacon, sweet rolls, milk, butter, and coffee.
 For lunch, they were fed boiled pork sausages, boiled potatoes, spinach, head lettuce, bread and butter, pie, and coffee.
 This was followed by a dinner of stewed chicken, mashed potatoes, celery and radishes, bread and butter, ice cream for dessert, and coffee.